SimpsonRoss/Unssung/README.md

 - Create a game using by hitting the 'Create new game' button
 - Invite friends by copying your unique code and sharing it with others
 - Games need a minimum of 3 players to begin
-  - If you need other accounts to view the functionality (lee@lee.com p/w lee & jin@jin.com p/w jin)
+  - If you need other accounts to view the functionality
+    - email: test@test.com / password: test
+    - email test1@test.com / password: test1

 <p align="right">(<a href="#readme-top">back to top</a>)</p>